Caileannn/ml-agents-simone/README.md

 	- [ ] Ecosystem
 - [ ] Explore Marathon Envs & Mujoco

+### Multiple Brain: Reading & Setting Models during runtime from a local directory
+You can find this method in `SwapModel.cs`.
 ### Extracting & Displaying trainging information
 ![c_Monitor](https://github.com/Caileannn/ml-agents-simone/assets/25906839/06d45f96-3425-4daa-9fcf-52756017f5c8)

-By using the Monitor.cs script, you can easily display information about the agent.
+By using the `Monitor.cs` script, you can easily display information about the agent.
 I also added a display for the swapping of the models within a local directory.